c4arl0s/7RewritingHistory/README.md

 ![Screen Shot 2020-06-01 at 17 53 28](https://user-images.githubusercontent.com/24994818/83462430-d197e680-a430-11ea-815e-202f989519fc.png)

-The above diagram makes it easy to see that the **green-page** branch is a extension of **new-pages**, but how would we figure this out if we weren't drawing out the state of our repository every step of the way ?
+The above diagram makes it easy to see that the green-page branch is a extension of new-pages, but how would we figure this out if we weren't drawing out the state of our repository every step of the way ?

 # 	* [Filter the Log History](https://github.com/c4arl0s/7RewritingHistoryRysGitTutorial#7-rewriting-history-rys-git-tutorial---content)